-Legacy Investments: This category includes existing multi-year funding scheduled to conclude or be realigned with the 2020-2028 Strategic Plan.
-Approximately \$2.6 million was expended in FY 202021 which reflected just over a \$605,000 reduction in spending.
+• Legacy Investments: This category includes existing multi-year funding scheduled to conclude or be realigned with the 2020-2028 Strategic Plan.
+Approximately \$1.4 million was expended in FY 2021-22 which reflected a \$1.2 million reduction in spending.
 The overall continued decline of resources in support of the Legacy Investments is aligned with internal projections and will continue to decrease in the coming years.